Skip to main content

 Background and Education

-Steven M. Bauer, Esq., FCIArb, joined JAMS after a distinguished career as a trial lawyer and arbitrator with Proskauer, a NY-based international law firm, where he co-chaired the firm's 200-lawyer Litigation Department and its Patent and Intellectual Property Group, was a member of its International Arbitration practice group, and served on the firm's 7-person Executive Committee.
-Steve is highly experienced in resolving life sciences and technology disputes, with a particular focus on complex R&D and collaboration agreements, commercial and IP licensing, and patent, trade secret, trademark, and copyright issues.
+Steven M. Bauer, Esq., FCIArb is recognized for his ability to resolve life sciences and technology-related disputes.
+Steve’s matters most often involve complex R&D, collaboration, commercial, and IP licensing agreements, and patent, trade secret, trademark, and copyright matters.
+Steve joined JAMS after a distinguished career at Proskauer, a NY-based international law firm, where he co-chaired the firm's 200-lawyer Litigation Department and its 50-lawyer Patent and Intellectual Property Group, was a member of its International Arbitration practice group, headed its Boston office, and served on the firm's 7-person Executive Committee.

 As one general counsel noted, “For more than a decade, I entrusted Steve with the most significant, most impactful, most complex IP litigation for my global technology company.
 His open, honest and direct approach, combined with his highly sophisticated legal acumen and technical excellence, helped us achieve fantastic results, and he always acted with integrity, sincerity and purpose.”